DDriggs00/mavlinkinterface/docs/passive/getDepth.md

 # getDepth()

-Calculates the depth based on the external pressure sensor data
+This function calculates the depth based on the external pressure sensor data.

 ## Return values

 Returns a float
-Returns the depth of the drone in meters down from the surface
+Returns the depth of the drone as distance from the surface in meters

 ## Examples